cyclus/cyclus.github.com/source/devdoc/make-models/toaster.rst

    </define>

-There are a few things to notice.
+There are a few things to notice here.

 * The incommodity and outcommodity elements are already defined.
 Since these are common module parameters, they can be used by reference (note the ref syntax)